mrclay/nocms/README.md

 **Tip:** Ideally place `nocms-private` outside the DocumentRoot.

-Load http://example.com/nocms-public/install.php to generate a config file.

-**Warning!** If you don't see `nocms-public/nocms-config.php` on the filesystem, installation has failed.

-Load http://example.com/nocms-public/ and give a password to get a hash.
+Load http://example.com/nocms-public/install.php and submit a new password.

-Place the hash into `nocms-public/nocms-config.php` to allow authentication.
+(If the config cannot be written, create it from the given content.)

 Reload http://example.com/nocms-public/ and log in.